-The Green area is a new area fenced off in 2021 to extend the garden area into a permaculture orchard.
+On this map, the Red area is annual gardens.
+Yellow area is chestnuts, bush cherry, and apples.
+The Green area is an area fenced off in 2021 to extend the garden area into a permaculture orchard.

 Digging swales

 I hand dug all of the swales and mounds.
 Starting uphill, I used a broadfork to create a swale area two broadforks wide.
-I double-dug down and then used the shovel to dig out the dirt and pile it all up on the mound.
+I double-dug down and then used the shovel to dig out the dirt and pile it all up on the mound on the down hill side.

 Planting into the swales and mounds

-I planted trees and bushes into the mounds, sowed buckwheat as a cover crop in the gaps and in the swale, then covered with wood chips.
+I planted chestnut trees, apple trees, and hazelnut and elderberry into the mounds, sowed buckwheat as a cover crop in the gaps and in the swale, then covered with wood chips.

 I sowed asparagus and annuals in some of the lanes.